microsoft/BotBuilder-V3/specs/botframework-activity/botframework-activity.md

 `A3121`: Bots SHOULD send `listenFor` contents that reflect the complete set of utterances expected from users, not just the utterances in response to the content in the message in which the `listenFor` is included.

+### Semantic action

+The `semanticAction` field contains an optional programmatic action accompanying the user request.
+The semantic action field is populated by the channel based on some understanding of what the user is trying to accomplish; this understanding may be achieved with natural language processing, additional user interface elements tied specifically to these actions, or contextually via other means.
+The meaning and structure of the semantic action is agreed ahead of time between the channel and the bot.

+The value of the `semanticAction` field is a complex object of the [semantic action](#Semantic-action-type) type.

+`A3130`: Channels MAY populate the `semanticAction` field.
+Other senders SHOULD NOT populate this field.

+Information within the semantic action field is meant to augment, not replace, existing content within the activity.
+A well-formed semantic action has a defined name, corresponding well-formed entities, and matches the user's intent in generating the activity.

+`A3131`: Senders SHOULD NOT remove any content used to generate the `semanticAction` field.

+`A3132`: Receivers MAY ignore parts or all of the `semanticAction` field.

+`A3133`: Receivers MUST ignore `semanticAction` fields they cannot parse or do not understand.

+Semantic actions are populated only on the first message activity representing the user input that triggered the action.
+Subsequent semantic actions indicate the user initiated a distinct action.

+`A3134`: Senders MUST NOT populate the `semanticAction` beyond the first message activity if those activities do not indicate the user triggered the corresponding semantic action again.

+Semantic actions are sometimes used to indicate a change in which participant controls the conversation.
+For example, a channel may use an action at the beginning of an exchange with a skill.
+When so defined, skills can relinquish control through the [handoff activity](#Handoff-activity).

+`A3135`: Channels MAY define the use of [handoff activity](#Handoff-activity) in conjunction with semantic actions.

+`A3136`: Bots MAY use semantic action and [handoff activity](#Handoff-activity) internally to coordinate conversational focus between components of the bot.

 ## Contact relation update activity

 Contact relation update activities signal a change in the relationship between the recipient and a user within the channel.
 Contact relation update activities generally do not contain user-generated content.
 The relationship update described by a contact relation update activity exists between the user in the `from` field (often, but not always, the user initiating the update) and the user or bot in the `recipient` field.